public class RecursiveGroupLayout extends AbstractLayoutStage

 routes but cannot prevent edges from crossing nodes.

-s, inter-edges will always end at the border/center of the
+Without temporary or user specified PortCandidates, inter-edges will always end at the border/center of the

 corresponding group node.
 Thus, they are rerouted afterwards using an

-edge routing algorithm
+edge routing algorithm.

-s are always satisfied depending on the used layout algorithm, even if this option is
+PortCandidates are always satisfied depending on the used layout algorithm, even if this option is

-public boolean isPortConstraintsReplacementEnabled()
+setPortCandidatesAutoAssignmentEnabled(boolean)public boolean isPortConstraintsReplacementEnabled()

 If disabled, inter-edges will always end at the border/center of the corresponding group node, even if those edges have

 port constraints.
-Thus, they are rerouted
+Thus, they are rerouted later without considering the

 constraint.
 Enabling this settings may produce more suitable edge routes but cannot prevent edges from crossing nodes.